scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 > Both SCION Control Plane root certificates and Control Plane CA certificates are in fact CA certificates.
 That is, they can both be used to verify other certificates.
 >
-> One important difference between both certificate types lies in their validity period: A SCION Control Plane root certificate has a RECOMMENDED maximum validity period of one year, whereas the RECOMMENDED maximum validity period of a SCION control plane CA certificate is 11 days.
+> One important difference between both certificate types lies in their validity period: A SCION Control Plane root certificate has a RECOMMENDED maximum validity period of one year, whereas the RECOMMENDED maximum validity period of a SCION Control Plane CA certificate is 11 days.
 This is because a root certificate is part of the TRC of an ISD, which itself also has a RECOMMENDED maximum validity period of one year (see Table 2 below).
 This ensures that the TRC need not be updated all the time and is thus relatively stable.
 >
 > The SCION root private key and public key/certificate are used to sign and verify the Control Plane CA certificates, respectively.
-The Pontrol plane CA certificates are explicitly NOT part of the TRC, for reasons of security.
+The control plane CA certificates are explicitly NOT part of the TRC, for reasons of security.
 The Control Plane CA certificates are used to verify the Control Plane AS certificates, which in turn are used to verify control plane messages.
 Routing is made more secure if both the SCION Control Plane CA and AS certificates can be renewed on a very regular basis.
 If the control plane CA and AS certificates were part of the TRC, then the TRC would have to be updated constantly, which is undesirable.

 ### Certificates - Formal Overview {#formal}